wp-plugins/jonradio-multiple-themes/readme.txt

 == Changelog ==

+= 4.6 =
+* Add option to select a Theme based on Query Keyword in URL
+* Rearrange Settings page

 = 4.5.2 =
 * Eliminate Fatal Error if php zip_open() function is not available, when readme.txt is out of date